Summer-like week, litte more humid but no rain expected

-The warm early summer pattern continues underneath a sprawling upper-level ridge of high pressure over the central and eastern portions of the country, with a gradual increase in humidity.
+The warm early summer pattern will continue beneath a sprawling upper-level ridge of high pressure over the central and eastern portions of the country, with a gradual increase in humidity.

-High pressure over New England will pump warm southerly breezes into Ohio, with sunny skies and high temperatures reaching the upper 80s—about 10 degrees above normal.
-No rain is expected for the start of the Memorial Tournament.
+High pressure over Mid-Atlantic and Northeast will pump warm southeasterly breezes into Ohio, with sunny skies and high temperatures reaching the upper 80s—about 10 degrees above normal.
+No rain is expected for the start of the Memorial Tournament through Friday.

+A weak cold front will push south early in the weekend, with some passing clouds but little moisture beyond an isolated shower on Saturday.

 Forecast